Didgeritubes!

 - a set of tunable didgeridoos -

 This page will show you how to build and play a homemade musical instrument based on the Australian Didgeridoo.
-It includes: 1) Virtual Didgeritubes you can play right now on your computer; 2) directions on how to build a 5-note set of Didgeritubes; and 3) information on building and playing an 8-note set of Didgeritubes.
-Also, if you're participating in Science Olympiad, be sure to check out our Science Olympiad Addendum, as well as our Science Olympiad Songbook!
-So take a couple of minutes, play the Virtual Didgeritubes, learn how to make your instrument, and discover all of the great songs you can play.
+It includes: 1) Virtual Didgeritubes you can hear right now; 2) directions on how to build a 5-note set of Didgeritubes; and 3) information on building and playing an 8-note set of Didgeritubes.
+So take a couple of minutes, hear the Virtual Didgeritubes and learn how to make this instrument!

 As you will hear, the longer the tube, the lower the pitch — the shorter the tube, the higher the pitch.

-Start by clicking your mouse on each tube (below).
-Then, choose a song and start playing.
-The sounds you hear are produced by buzzing your lips into each tube.
+Click the Play button below to hear the instrument.
+The sounds are produced by buzzing your lips into each tube.
 If you would like to make this instrument, just follow the directions below.

 Building a 5-note set of Didgeritubes